Scott Morrison: Public image

 Morrison was one of Australia's most popular and unpopular prime ministers.
 At the height of the COVID-19 pandemic in April 2020, Morrison's job performance was approved by 68 percent of voters, one of the highest approval ratings for an Australian prime minister on record.
 However, by March 2022, Morrison's popularity had greatly declined, and he was found to be Australia's least trusted politician in a study by Roy Morgan Research.
 A study taken after his government's defeat in the 2022 federal election conducted by the Australian National University in December 2022 found that Morrison was the most unpopular major party leader since the beginning of the survey in 1987.
 In a poll conducted by The Guardian in September 2022, over half of respondents believed Morrison should resign from Parliament.
 Research conducted by The Sydney Morning Herald and The Age in December 2023 found Morrison to be Australia's most disliked politician.
 Political historian Paul Strangio wrote in February 2024 that Morrison would likely "be rated among the least distinguished of Australian prime ministers."
 Likewise, journalist Niki Savva posited that "among his detractors...
 Morrison was regarded as the worst prime minister since Billy McMahon", and Chris Wallace of The Saturday Paper labelled him as "easily the worst prime minister since Federation".
-Conservative figures and outlets have been more positive in their assessments of Morrison's premiership, with The Australian editoralising in 2024 that his legacy will be "acknowledged as substantial and far-reaching", praising his government's response to the COVID-19 pandemic and his foreign policy with regard to forming the AUKUS agreement and denouncement of "China's economic coercion".
+Conservative figures and outlets have been more positive in their assessments of Morrison's premiership, with The Australian editorialising in 2024 that his legacy will be "acknowledged as substantial and far-reaching", praising his government's response to the COVID-19 pandemic and his foreign policy with regard to forming the AUKUS agreement and denouncement of "China's economic coercion".